Shaker Aamer

 Aamer was seized in Afghanistan by bounty hunters, who handed him over to US forces in December 2001 during the United States military operation in the country.
-Two months later, the US rendered Aamer to the Guantánamo camp; he was held there without trial or charge.
+Two months later, the US rendered Aamer to the Guantánamo camp, where he was held without trial or charge.
 Aamer had been a legal resident in Britain for years before his imprisonment; the UK government repeatedly demanded his release, and many people there called for him to be released.

-According to documents published in the Guantanamo Bay files leak, the US military Joint Task Force Guantanamo believed that Aamer had led a unit of fighters in Afghanistan, including the Battle of Tora Bora, while his family was paid a stipend by Osama bin Laden.
+According to documents published in the Guantanamo Bay files leak, the US military Joint Task Force Guantanamo believed that Aamer had led a unit of fighters in Afghanistan, including at the Battle of Tora Bora, while his family was paid a stipend by Osama bin Laden.
 The file asserts past associations with Richard Reid and Zacarias Moussaoui.
-Aamer denies being involved in terrorist activity and his lawyer, Clive Stafford Smith, said the leaked documents would not stand up in court.
+Aamer denies involvement in terrorist activity and his lawyer, Clive Stafford Smith, said the leaked documents would not stand up in court.
 He claimed that part of the evidence came from an unreliable witness and that confessions Aamer made had been obtained through torture.
 Aamer's father-in-law, Saaed Ahmed Siddique, said: "All of these claims have no basis.
 If any of this was true he would be in a court now."
 The Bush administration acknowledged later that it had no evidence against Aamer.

 Aamer has never been charged with any wrongdoing, was never on trial, and his lawyer says he is "totally innocent."
 He was approved for transfer to Saudi Arabia by the Bush administration in 2007 and the Obama administration in 2009.
 He has been described as a "charismatic leader" who spoke up and fought for the rights of fellow prisoners.
-Aamer alleges that he has been subject to torture while in detention.
+Aamer alleges that he has been subject to torture in detention.

 Aamer has suffered decline in his mental and physical health over the years, as he participated in hunger strikes to protest his detention conditions, and was held in solitary confinement for much of the time.
 He claims to have lost 40 per cent of his body weight in captivity.
 After a visit in November 2011, his lawyer said, "I do not think it is stretching matters to say that he is gradually dying in Guantanamo Bay."
 In 2015, despite Aamer's deteriorating health, the US denied a request for an independent medical examination.

-In February 2015, 3 pupils from Kenilworth School, Warwickshire, Alex Brown, Thomas Edwards and Gareth Evans sent a letter requesting the release of Aamer to Jeremy Wright MP, which many believe was the start of helping Aamer being released and returned to the UK.

 Aamer, the last British resident to be held at Guantanamo Bay, was released to the United Kingdom on 30 October 2015.